NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

   Custom logo will be shown only when accesing Webtop using  its public URL.
-  The default public URL is the server FQDN, but it could be changed as described in the section below
+  The default public URL is the server FQDN, but it could be changed as described in the section below.

 Change the public URL
 =====================